nhsuk/manage-vaccinations-in-schools/adr/00012-auth-pattern-for-commissioner-reporting-app.md

 ### Option 2 : A second integration with NHS CIS2

-We would need to duplicate all of the existing work on local authentication & CIS 2 integration in Python.
+We would need to duplicate all of the existing work on local authentication & CIS2 integration in Python.
-This approach would probably need a seconds CIS 2 onboarding process for the new application.
+This approach would probably need a second CIS2 onboarding process for the new application.
 This process is known to take a long time - around 3 months - and require careful shepherding through the approval process.
 We may also need a more rigorous assurance process for this approach.
 If the user first logs in via CIS2 on one application and then visits the other, we may not be able to sufficiently hide the second roundtrip to CIS2 from them.
 This could be confusing for the users.

 Pros:

-- Most robust implmentation
+- Most robust implementation
 - Conceptually cleanest - uses CIS2 as an SSO mechanism, as intended

 Cons: